perokvist/event-driven-architecture/index.md

 This variant also has a lot of tweaks how we could respond to commands from http requests.
 We could hide the async implementation or embrace it.

 ### 4.1
-We could expose our async implementation by responding 204 when we receive the command.
+We could expose our async implementation by responding 204 No Content when we receive the command.
-To guarantee processing, we need to persist (enqueue) the command, or send 204 after appending to the log.
+To guarantee processing, we need to persist (enqueue) the command, or send 204 No Content after appending to the log.

 ### 4.2
-We could return 200 ok (or 204), when we have written to the log.
+We could return 200 OK (or 204 No Content), when we have written to the log.

 ### 4.3
-We could wait and return 200 ok when we have updated the local state.
+We could wait and return 200 OK when we have updated the local state.
 This also gives us an option to return the result.

 ![response options](assets/response_options.png)